theBASTI0N/ruuvi.gateway.micropython/README.md

 # Note
 I have not implemented the Ethernet adapter as I do not have the physical hardware yet.

-WiFi managemer is based on: https://github.com/tayfunulu/WiFiManager Web Server is can be found at: https://github.com/jczic/MicroWebSrv2#mws2-adddefaultpage Web design is based on the "Responsive Side Menu" at: https://purecss.io/layouts/
+WiFi manager is based on: https://github.com/tayfunulu/WiFiManager Web Server is can be found at: https://github.com/jczic/MicroWebSrv2#mws2-adddefaultpage Web design is based on the "Responsive Side Menu" at: https://purecss.io/layouts/